 - Call your insurance company.
 Let your insurer know what happened.

-- Consider contacting a Maryland car accident lawyer.
+- Consider contacting a Baltimore car accident lawyer.

 Is Uber Liable for Car or Pedestrian Accidents?